supercarl87/CarND-Vehicle-Detection/writeup.md

 I have two sliding window approaches implemented in the code.
 One approach will take in x y position and generate all windows based on window sides and generate features based on sub image.
 The window will be overlap 50%.

 The second approach is use scaled window.
 Since calculate hog feature is slow and we do not need to calculate each time for every sub image.
 This approach will generate hog image once based on the scale and take the sub array for features.
-For window, it will use `64,64` window as the input training examples.
+I use different windows side in different region. `64,64` for middle region and `96,96` and `128,128` for larger region.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 For performance optimization, we use faster sliding window approach mentioned in above section.